ardnep/ntu-sc1015-mini-project/README.md

 In this section, we performed the following:
 1. Clustering with Random Parameters
 2. Hyperparameter Tuning with GridSearchCV using DBCV Score
+3. Readjusting Parameters (GridSearchCV does not work well in this case)
-3. Clustering with New Parameters
+4. Clustering with New Parameters

 Our final clustering resulted in a total of `3` clusters and `6206` outliers (out of `19362` total points).